 You will learn the basics of how to dye cellulose fibres: e.g linen and cotton with traditional and locally sourced plant dyes.
 Cellulose fibres require different mordant preparations than wool, and take longer to dye than protein fibres.
 This workshop is a bit longer in length than most of the other workshops that I offer, in order to allow sufficient time for the mordant and dye processes.
 This plant dye course is designed for the beginner.

 The workshop will include dyes such as Madder (oranges and pinks) Weld (yellow) and Indigo (blue) as well as other plant dyes (Birch bark, elderberry, alkanet) and other dye plants that are in season and have been sourced locally.
 We will cover information about how to safely use different mordants suitable for plant fibres, how to collect local dye plants and how to prepare a mordant and plant dye bath.

-We will cover some Shibori resist dye methods using traditional Japanese knotting and stitching techniques for adding additional patterning to the dyed fabrics.
-You will go away with a plant dyed cotton scarf and dyed cotton market bag, and several fabric dye swatches of linen and cotton materials.
+You will go away with a plant dyed cotton towel or dyed cotton market bag, and several fabric dye swatches of linen and cotton materials or dyed yarn samples.

 All dyes and course materials will be provided.
 Please do not bring along your own fabrics.